GLOBAL MARKETS-Stocks hit by Ukraine war threat, gold, oil jump

 By Simon Jessop

-LONDON, March 3 The rising threat of war between Ukraine and Russia spooked markets and sent investors scurrying for relative safety on Monday, pushing stocks down sharply - with the Moscow stock market down 9 percent - and lifting gold to a four-month high.
+LONDON, March 3 The rising threat of war between Ukraine and Russia spooked markets and sent investors scurrying for relative safety on Monday, pushing stocks down sharply and lifting gold to a four-month high.

-Geopolitical ripples from those statements, which included condemnation from the Group of Seven major industrialised nations, spread through markets, hitting Russian assets the hardest and forcing the Russian central bank to aggressively raise interest rates.
+Geopolitical ripples from those statements, which included condemnation from the Group of Seven major industrialised nations, fanned through markets, hitting Russian assets the most and forcing the Russian central bank to aggressively raise interest rates.

-Russia's stock market nosedived 9 percent at the open on Monday while the rouble fell 2 percent to record lows against the dollar and the euro before recovering to trade up 1.3 percent after the central bank dramatically lifted its key lending rate by 1.5 percentage points to 7 percent at an unscheduled meeting.
+Russia's stockmarket nosedived 9 percent at the open on Monday while the rouble fell 2 percent to record lows against the dollar and the euro, and the central bank dramatically lifted its key lending rate by 1.5 percentage points to 7 percent at an unscheduled meeting.

-Russia's sovereign dollar bonds were also hit, down 2 points, while the cost of buying 5-year swaps to insure against a Russian debt default jumped 33 basis points.

-"Investors had underestimated the risks of an escalation in Ukraine, so the events over the weekend are a wake-up call for the market," said David Thebault, head of quantitative sales trading at Global Equities in Paris.

 "We can expect some very sharp moves in the ensuing couple of days as markets and world leaders look to establish just how much of a threat there is to not only to stability in the area but stability across Europe," said James Hughes, chief market analyst at Alpari UK.